IBM/automation-maximo-app-suite/README.md

 The other industry solutions follow the same format and are comma separated if more than one is needed.
 NOTE be sure to check MAS requirements as not all industry solutions can be deployed together.

-## Demo Data
+3. Demo Data (optional)
 Demo data can be deployed automatically with Manage.
 This will significantly increase the installation time for Manage and require space in your database, as a result by default demo data is not deployed with Manage.
 Demo data can be useful as it also installs default users, and to actuall login to Manage you will need the `maxadmin` user defined and configured which the demo data install will automatically do.

 If this is instance is purely for demonstration purposes or poc, you may want to deploy demo data then.
 In this case you can set the following:

 `demodata = true`

-2. Change directories to the `405-*` folder and run the following commands to deploy storage into your cluster:
+4. Change directories to the `405-*` folder and run the following commands to deploy storage into your cluster:

     ```
     cd ..\405-mas-app-manage